 Once again, this is not ideal, as it creates a lot of extra effort for site users wishing to get in touch.
 Plus, some spammers are aware that email addresses are being “nobbled” in this way and slowly finding ways around it.

 Why Not Use a Contact Form?

 Using a contact form is a good alternative to listing your email address directly.
 It’s easy for users to contact you while making it tougher for spammers to harvest your contact details.
-There are a number of free contact form plugins available on most CMSs.
+There are a number of free contact form plugins available on most CMSs and website builders.
 This is another option for you to keep in mind.
 While contact forms are great, remember that some of your users may prefer to send you an email directly.
 They may also wish to email you an attachment which many contact forms don’t allow.